|

 Laura Le Franc Lilley

-the Universalist church.
+Universalist church.
 Her faith was simple and sublime.
-She
+She never

-never doubted God’s presence and keeping.
-To many she was an unfailing
+doubted God’s presence and keeping.
+To many she was an unfailing source of

-source of inspiration for in her presence was always the light of hope and
+inspiration for in her presence was always the light of hope and cheer.
+As

-cheer.
-As a sister, aunt and neighbor she was devoted, self sacrificing
+a sister, aunt and neighbor she was devoted, self sacrificing with all those

-with all those characteristics which endear and make a true home.
-The
+characteristics which endear and make a true home.
+The death of Miss

-years.
 Death resulting from a cancer.
-Every thing was done to
+Every thing was done to alleviate her

-alleviate her suffering and if possible spare her live, but she gradually grew
+suffering and if possible spare her live, but she gradually grew worse and at

-worse and at 10:40 o’clock on Sunday her spirit took its flight.
-The
+10:40 o’clock on Sunday her spirit took its flight.
+The funeral was held

-funeral was held from the home on Wednesday at 11 o’clock.
-Rev. Dawson of
+from the home on Wednesday at 11 o’clock.
+Rev. Dawson of Mansfield

-Mansfield officiating.
+officiating.
 Interment was in Sylvan Cemetery.
-She leaves
+She leaves two

 HAROLD SMITH LONG, 64, of Columbia cross Roads, died Wednesday, Sept.
 12, 2001, at home.
 He was born May 10, 1937 in Bedminster Township, Pa., the son of the late Albert and Emily (Smith) Long.
 Harold owned and operated his own farm.
 He enjoyed farming, hunting, and the great outdoors.
 He possessed a great love for his wife, children and grandchildren.
 Harold especially enjoyed talking and sharing with his family and friends.
 He is survived by his wife, Donna Elaine (Barrett) Long, with whom he celebrated 33 years of marriage on July 4; sons, Harold Long of Pennsburg, Pa., Daryl (Patricia) Long of Troy and Daren Long of Watkins Glen, N.Y.; daughters, Peggy Bender of Allentown, Louann (Ron) Baury of Palm, Pa., and Melissa (Ed) Long of Gerryville Pike, Pa; grandchildren, Brenda and Stacey Bender, Jennifer and Connor Baury, Nicholas and Warren Long, and the expected son of Daryl and Patricia; sisters, Marcella (Nat) Bitto and Evelyn Long, both of Albuquerque, N.M.; and special friends, Lori and Lloyd Carl III, Courtney and Lloyd Carl IV, and Clint Brash.
 Friends are invited to call at Gerald W. Vickery Jr. Funeral Home Inc., 110 W. Main St., Troy, from 2 to 3 p.m.
 Sunday, Sept.
 16. A memorial service will immediately follow at the funeral home with the Rev. James Donahoo, pastor of the Sayre Christian Church, officiating.
 Interment will be in Sylvan Hill Cemetery, Sylvania, at the convenience of the family.
 Memorial contributions in Harold’s name may be directed to Guthrie Hospice, Towanda, PA. –Towanda Daily Review.